 Artes Mundi shortlist 2012

-The Artes Mundi prize results in one of the finest exhibitions in the art world calendar and the Artes Mundi shortlist 2012 has just been announced.
-Bringing together some of the world’s best contemporary artists, the prize is worth a massive £40,000 to the winner and the results have been worth every penny if the previous exhibitions are anything to go by.
+The Artes Mundi prize results in one of the finest exhibitions in the art world calendar and the Artes Mundi shortlist 2012 was announced in early 2012, leading up to the 5th installation at the Welsh National Museum of Art in Cardiff later in the year.
+Bringing together some of the world’s best contemporary artists, the prize is worth a massive £40,000 to the winner and the results have been worth every penny based on the sheer blinding quality of previous exhibitions, shortlisted artists and winners.

 The shortlist for the fifth Artes Mundi Prize was announced on the 26th January 2012 by Ben Borthwick, Artes Mundi’s Chief Executive and Artistic Director.
-The seven artists picked for the Artes Mundi shortlist 2012, sponsored by Bank of America Merrill Lynch as part of its Arts and Culture Programme, and publicly funded by the Arts Council of Wales and Cardiff Council, are:
+The seven artists picked for the Artes Mundi shortlist 2012, are discussed in more detail below.
+The prize was sponsored by Bank of America Merrill Lynch as part of its Arts and Culture Programme, and publicly funded by the Arts Council of Wales and Cardiff Council.

-Their submitted work will be brought together for the Artes Mundi exhibition at Wales’s National Museum of Art from the 6th October 2012.
-Running for 14 weeks, the exhibition will celebrate the amazing creativity and artistic voice of the contemporary artists shortlisted.
-It will also be marked with the announcement of the prize winner half-way through the exhibition in November 2012.
-The other shortlisted artist will each receive £4,000.
+Their submitted work went on to be brought together for the Artes Mundi exhibition at Wales’s National Museum of Art from the 6th October 2012 and earned them £4,000 for their contribution.
+Running for 14 weeks, the exhibition celebrated the amazing creativity and artistic voice of the contemporary artists shortlisted.

 The exhibition was also marked with the announcement of the prize winner half-way through the exhibition in November 2012.
 Theresa Margolles went on to win the prize for her mix of sculpture and performance installations as she probed her forensic scalpel under the skin of the economy of death.